Ethnic studies: History

-In May 2016 there was another Hunger Strike that took place at San Francisco State University.
-It was started by Hassin Bell, Julia Retzlaff, Sachiel Rosen, and Ahkeel Mesteger, all students at SFSU, in the attempt to both defend and improve the College of Ethnic Studies.
-They were on strike for 10 days and their strike reached national attention that helped end the strike with a signed compromise from the SFSU president Leslie Wong.
+In May 2016, another Hunger Strike took place at San Francisco State University.
+It was founded by Hassin Bell, Julia Retzlaff, Sachiel Rosen, and Ahkeel Mesteger, all students at SFSU, to both defend and improve the College of Ethnic Studies.
+They were on strike for 10 days, and the strike drew national attention, which helped end it with a signed compromise from SFSU president Leslie Wong.
 The compromise consisted of allocating $250,000 to the Ethnic Studies department.

 Schools of thought

 While early ethnic studies scholarship focused on the repressed histories and identities of various groups in the U.S., the field of study has expanded to encompass transnationalism, comparative race Studies, and postmodernist/poststructuralist critiques.
-While pioneering thinkers relied on frameworks, theories and methodologies such as those found in the allied fields of sociology, history, literature and film, scholars in the field today utilize multidisciplinary as well as comparative perspectives, increasingly within an international or transnational context.
+While pioneering thinkers relied on frameworks, theories, and methodologies drawn from allied fields such as sociology, history, literature, and film, scholars in the field today employ multidisciplinary and comparative perspectives, increasingly within international or transnational contexts.
 Central to much Ethnic Studies scholarship is understanding how race, class, gender, sexuality, ability, and other categories of difference intersect to shape the lived experiences of people of color, what the legal scholar Kimberlé Crenshaw calls intersectionality.
 Branches of ethnic studies include but are not limited to African American Studies, Asian American Studies, Native American/ Indigenous Peoples' Studies, and Latino/a Studies.

-A discipline within ethnic studies is African American Studies, which consist of studying people of African descent and their ideologies, customs, cultures, identities, and practices by drawing on social sciences and the humanities.
+A discipline within ethnic studies is African American Studies, which involves studying people of African descent and their ideologies, customs, cultures, identities, and practices, drawing on the social sciences and the humanities.
 The changes made to educational and social institutions by the U.S. Civil Rights movement of the 1960s and 1970s can be traced as the origin for the development of African American Studies as a discipline.
 In general, the changes made to the higher education system to incorporate African American Studies has been led by student activism.
 When initially created, in many cases to end protests, the African American Studies programs at predominately white universities were underfunded and not highly esteemed.
 Since the 1970s, African American Studies programs, in general, have become reputable and more concretely established within predominantly white universities.
 Historically, African American scholars and their works have been used as sources to teach African American Studies.
 Teaching African American Studies has been categorized by two methods: Afrocentric, which relies solely on text by black authors and are led by all-black faculties, and traditional methods, which are more inclusive of non-black authors and are more broad in their studies.
 Scholars whose work was influential to the development of African American Studies, and whose work is studied include W.E.B.
 Du Bois, Booker T. Washington, Carter G. Woodson, and George Washington Williams.
-The first historically black college or university to offer a variation of African American Studies was Howard University, located in Washington D.C.
+The first historically black college or university to offer a variation of African American Studies was Howard University, located in Washington, D.C.